kamlesh-nb/pigeon/README.md

 Pigeon is a high performance micro web framework written in C++.
 It is built on top of libuv which is a multi-platform support library with a focus on asynchronous I/O.

 Pigeon is capable of serving static web content and data via web api that can be written in C++.
-It possible to run Html5 application built using AngularJs/ReactJs or other javascript frameworks for Html5 Application Development.
+It is possible to run Html5 application built using AngularJs/ReactJs or other javascript frameworks for Html5 Application Development, on Pigeon.
 The web api can be used to serve json data as a response to ajax calls from the Html5 Applications.

 ##Features